Proceeds of Crime

 Proceeds of crime are any assets that have been obtained unlawfully.
 Individuals who have unexplained wealth can be ordered by the courts to demonstrate how they accumulated their assets.

-The onus of proving the property was lawfully obtained is on the respondent and any unexplained wealth may be confiscated and forfeited to the State Proceeds from forfeited money are used by the WA Police to fund operations to target organised crime.
+The onus of proving the property was lawfully obtained is on the respondent and any unexplained wealth may be confiscated and forfeited to the State Proceeds from forfeited money are used by the WA Police Force to fund operations to target organised crime.